-Rottnest Island Guide
+Rottnest Island Travel Guide

-Getting to Rottnest Island
+How to Get to Rottnest Island

 The easiest and most affordable way to get to Rottnest Island is by ferry from Fremantle (ticket office at B Shed, Victoria Quay; 25 minutes), from Hillarys Boat Harbour (45 minutes) or from Perth’s Barrack Street Jetty (90 minutes), which is a lovely way to go if you haven’t yet done the Swan River cruise to Fremantle.
 For timetables and to book tickets online from Freo or Perth city, see the Rottnest Express website.
 You can also fly by light plane or helicopter as the island has a small airport.

-Getting your bearings on Rottnest Island
+Get Your Bearings on Rottnest Island

 The ferry will bring you to the main dock at the Thomson Bay Settlement, where you’ll find the Rottnest Island Visitors Centre, shops, restaurants, pubs, and most of the accommodation.
 Your first point of call should be the Visitors Centre, where you can collect the key to your pre-booked accommodation (book online; see below), pick up maps and guides to the island’s swimming, surfing, snorkelling, diving, and fishing spots, as well as book tours.
 There is also plenty of excellent information available online.

-Getting around Rottnest Island
+How to Get around Rottnest Island

 Rottnest Island Bike Hire has bikes and locks, as well as other gear, like snorkelling sets.
 At the time of writing, bike hire fees ranged from $13 an hour to $28 for 24 hours to $56 for 3 days.
 They do a great job, offering a rescue service if you get a flat or a bike pick-up if you get exhausted — you simply lock your bike at a numbered bus stop, hop on the bus, and they will collect your wheels later.

-Things to do on Rottnest Island
+Things to Do on Rottnest Island

 The best spots for taking a dip are The Basin, Thomson Bay, Longreach Bay, Little Parakeet Bay, and Geordie Bay, all roped off and not far from The Settlement, and a bit further afield on the southern side of the Island, Little Salmon Bay, Salmon Bay and Nancy Cove.